Install with pip to Bianca¶

 Methods:

-- You can either just download a python package, transfer to
+- You can just download a python package on Transit with pip, then install from the

-and Bianca and install there. - Install it on Rackham.
+.whlfile inwharfon Bianca. - Rackham users: Install it on Rackham.
 Perhaps you need it here as well!
 Then transfer to

 Transit¶